Kids who love history love Camp History!

 "It was, by far, the best experience he had all summer." – parent

-At Camp History, middle schoolers dive into past and enjoy behind-the-scenes access to the New-York Historical Society to become junior historians, conservators, and curators!
-In week-long camps during August, campers immerse themselves in a historical era by exploring related N-YHS collections, meeting with Museum staff; and creating incredible projects to showcase their new-found expertise.
+At Camp History, middle schoolers dive into the past and enjoy behind-the-scenes access to the New-York Historical Society to become junior historians, conservators, and curators!
+During week-long camps in August, campers immerse themselves in a historical era by exploring related collections from our Museum and Library, meeting with staff, and creating incredible projects to showcase their newfound expertise.

 CHECK OUT PHOTOS FROM PAST SESSIONS OF CAMP HISTORY BELOW!